bogdanRada/capistrano_multiconfig_parallel/README.md

 	-	Enables the clear screen to happen before the table status is displayed on screen

+-	--config_dir

+	-	The directory where the config file (multi_cap.yml) is located.
+The gem will try to detect if file exist in current directory from where the script is runnning

+-	--log_dir

+	-	The path where the log files will be created.
+By default it depends on the **config_dir**.
+It will create a **log** directory in the same directory as the configuration directory

 -	--development_stages

 	-	if option is present and has value an ARRAY of STRINGS, each of them will be used as a development stage